 5. The relevant system operator may totally or partially delegate the performance of its compliance monitoring to third parties.
 In such cases, the relevant system operator shall continue ensuring compliance with Article 12, including entering into confidentiality commitments with the assignee.

 6. If compliance tests or simulations cannot be carried out as agreed between the relevant system operator and the power-generating facility owner due to reasons attributable to the relevant system operator, then the relevant system operator shall not unreasonably withhold the operational notification referred to in Title III.

+7. In the frame of compliance testing, when the system operator requires proof of compliance of specific requirements, it shall establish a procedures permitting generating units to be connected to the grid with the purpose of conducting such tests and verifications, including certification test process when requested.

 Article 42